Ozil, Bellerin & Holding feature in behind-closed-doors Arsenal friendly | Goal.com

 The frontman is expected to join in with full training this week, however, when Arsenal’s internationals return - with a decision over his possible involvement against Sheffield United on Monday due to be taken in the coming days.

-Bellerin, Holding and Tierney could all feature in the squad for Monday’s trip at Bramall Lane, with the trio having all come through the behind closed doors game with Reading unscathed.
+Bellerin, Holding and Tierney could all feature in the squad for Monday’s trip to Bramall Lane, with the trio having all come through the behind-closed-doors game with Reading unscathed.

 Scotland boss Steve Clarke had hoped to call Tierney up to his squad during the international break, but it was decided that the left-back should remain at Arsenal to work on his fitness having only just returned from a long injury lay-off.